awmc000/retailmicromanager/README.md

 #define DEBUG true
 ```

-Set this macro to `false` to test out the screen erasing.
+Set this macro to `false`, then follow instructions in "To run" to test out the screen erasing.

 ## To test the day one setup...
 In order to trigger the program to see it hasn't been set up and see the day one setup process, just delete any or all